J64D/J64D/README.md

 - 👋 Hi, I’m @J64D
-- 👀 I’m interested in  systems analyst
+- 👀 I work as a systems analyst
 - 🌱 I’m currently learning python,java,machine learning,c,
 - 💞️ I’m looking to collaborate on ... corporations,games,applications,
 - 📫 How to reach me ... invite me in linkedn and whatsapp 21999478840
+- minha nova Conta no Github

 <!---
 J64D/J64D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.